bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - New Business
     - Combining PI11.7 and 11.8 into one 4 week sprint
     - PI planning agenda

+- Meeting Notes
+    - Research UX - move to design team
+    - Need to deal with Google Auto Fill Across Apps - **Jyoti to create ticket for RFC - Done
+    - Combining PI11.7 and 11.8 into one 4 week sprint
+        - Combine 11.6 + 11.7
+    - Upcoming PI agenda
+        - Demo
+    - Shared VON component - tabled
+    - Enhancements to VON API - **add to next agenda

 ----
 Sept 24